AOMediaCodec/libavif/doc/avifenc.1.md

 can be used.
 When used with libaom 2.0.x or older, the following key-value pairs can be used:

 **aq-mode=_M_**
-:   Adaptive quantization mode (0: off (default), 1: variance, 2: complexity, 3: cyclic refresh).
+:   Adaptive quantization mode.
+0=off (default), 1=variance, 2=complexity, 3=cyclic refresh.

 **cq-level=_Q_**
-:   Constant/Constrained Quality level (0-63, end-usage must be set to cq or q).
+:   Constant/Constrained Quality level in 0..63, end-usage must be set to cq or q.

 **enable-chroma-deltaq=_B_**
-:   Enable delta quantization in chroma planes (0: disable (default), 1: enable).
+:   Enable delta quantization in chroma planes.
+0=disable (default), 1=enable.

 **end-usage=_MODE_**
-:   Rate control mode (vbr, cbr, cq, or q)
+:   Rate control mode, one of 'vbr', 'cbr', 'cq', or 'q'

 **sharpness=_S_**
-:   Bias towards block sharpness in rate-distortion optimization of transform coefficients (0-7, default: 0).
+:   Bias towards block sharpness in rate-distortion optimization of transform coefficients in  0..7.
+(Default: 0).

 **tune=_METRIC_**
-:   Tune the encoder for distortion metric (psnr or ssim, default: psnr).
+:   Tune the encoder for distortion metric, one of 'psnr' or 'ssim'.
+(Default: psnr).

 **film-grain-test=_TEST_**
-:   Film grain test vectors (0: none (default), 1: test-1  2: test-2, ...
-16: test-16).
+:   Film grain test vectors in 0..16.
+0=none (default), 1=test1, 2=test2, ...
+16=test16.

 **film-grain-table=_FILENAME_**
 :   Path to file containing film grain parameters.